SMS language: SMS language as a multilingual entity

-A mobile operating system (OS) such as Symbian and language packs enable the linguistic localization of products that are equipped with such interfaces, where the current Symbian release (Symbian Belle) supports the scripts and orthographies of over 48 languages and dialects, though such provisions are by no means fully comprehensive as to the languages used by users all over the world.
-Researcher Mohammad Shirali-Shahreza (2007) further observes that mobile phone producers offer support "of local language of the country" within which their phone sets are to be distributed.
+A mobile operating system (OS) such as Symbian and language packs enable the linguistic localization of products that are equipped with such interfaces, where the final Symbian release (Symbian Belle) supported the scripts and orthographies of over 48 languages and dialects, though such provisions are by no means fully comprehensive as to the languages used by users all over the world.

 Nevertheless, various factors contribute as additional constraints to the use of non-English languages and scripts in SMS.
 This motivates the anglicization of such languages, especially those using non-Latin orthographies (i.e. not using Latin alphabets) following for instance, the even more limited message lengths involved when using for example, Cyrillic or Greek letters.
 On the other side, researcher Gillian Perrett observes the de-anglicization of the English language following its use and incorporation into non-English linguistic contexts.

 As such, on top of the measures taken to minimize space, time and cost constraints in SMS language, further constraints upon the varied nature and characteristics of languages worldwide add to the distinct properties and style of SMS language(s).

 Linguistic properties and style

 The primary motivation for the creation and use of SMS language was to convey a comprehensible message using the fewest characters possible.
 This was for two reasons: first of all, telecommunication companies limited the number of characters per SMS and charged the user per SMS sent.
 To keep costs down, users had to find a way of being concise while still communicating the desired message.
 Secondly, typing on a phone is normally slower than with a keyboard, and capitalization is even slower.
 As a result, punctuation, grammar, and capitalization are largely ignored.

 The advent of touchscreen phones with large screens, swipe-based input methods and increasingly advanced autocomplete and spelling suggestion functionality, as well as the increasing popularity of free-to-use instant messaging systems like WhatsApp over pay-per-message SMS has decreased the need to use SMS language.
-However, various textspeak abbreviations remain common.

 Observations and classifications as to the linguistic and stylistic properties of SMS language have been made and proposed by Crispin Thurlow, López Rúa, and David Crystal.
 Although they are by no means exhaustive, some of these properties involve the use of: